What is gender marketing?

 - How does gender marketing work?

-- Gender marketing in e-commerce
+- Gender based marketing examples

 - The dangers of gender marketing